adrahon/vagrant-kvm/README.md

 ## Known issues

-* Some versions of Ubuntu has a bug not to work vagrant-kvm on disk image.
+* Some versions of Ubuntu kernel has a bug that vagrant-kvm fails to do `vagrant up` with permission error.
+  If you catch it, please run following command to work around.
-  Here is work around about this.
-It is a bug on AppArmor OS security framework.
+  It is a kernel bug on AppArmor security framework, the command disables access control for libvirt helper.

 ```bash
 sudo aa-complain /usr/lib/libvirt/virt-aa-helper
 ```

 ## Usage